weewx/weewx/docs_src/reference/skin-options/introduction.md

 * how units are displayed
 * which language is used

-Options that control the behavior of a skin are specified in the the skin configuration file `skin.conf`.
+Options that control the behavior of a skin are specified in the skin configuration file `skin.conf`.

 Language-dependent labels and texts are specified in the language files,